hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/161__H_S_Chandramouli.md

-Reg  << I don't think I understand the ​dispute.
+Reg  << I don't think I understand the dispute.
 In any case, I was only answering the questions you directed to me. >>,